An X1800XT in FireGL Suit? Can it play games?

 Ati FireGL vs Ati Radeon

-In terms of gaming performance, FireGL cards often performed similarly to their Radeon counterparts in raw benchmarks, but the professional drivers could allegedly lead to lower frame rates or incompatibility with certain DirectX games.
-Games of the era, especially those relying on DirectX 9 were supposed to run best on Radeon cards with gaming-focused Catalyst drivers, while FireGL cards truly excelled in OpenGL-based and workstation applications.
+In raw performance, FireGL cards often matched their Radeon equivalents, but the specialised OpenGL‑optimised drivers could sometimes lead to lower frame rates or quirks in DirectX‑heavy games.
+Titles built around DirectX 9 generally ran best on Radeon cards with Catalyst drivers, while FireGL cards shone in workstation applications and OpenGL‑based software.

 R500 FireGL and Radeon Translator chart